 Chris grew up in Manchester and currently lives in West Dorset, by way of Nottinghamshire, Devon and Brighton.
-Over the years he has managed to reinvent himself several times – from florist’s delivery van driver to Punch & Judy man, drama teacher, theatre director, community arts co- ordinator, creative producer, to his current role as a writer and dramaturg for choreographers and dance companies.
+Over the years he has managed to reinvent himself several times – from florist’s delivery van driver to Punch & Judy man, drama teacher, theatre director, community arts co- ordinator, creative producer, to his current role as a writer, producer, theatre director, arts consultant, and dramaturg for choreographers and dance companies.

 From 2011 to 2017 Chris was the Creative Producer for the Bonnie Bird Choreography Fund.